 James leads the Pharmaceuticals team at Carpmaels & Ransford and “is well-known for handling multi-opponent oppositions, including rare cases with more than 10 opponents” (IAM1000).
-His practice focuses exclusively on medicinal chemistry inventions for pharmaceutical innovators and has a reputation for his imaginative approaches to legal and technical strategies on the most commercially important cases.
-His work is inevitably contentious in nature and he has over 20 years’ experience in conducting multi-opponent European Patent Office (EPO) opposition proceedings.
-James is one of only a handful of advocates to have first chair experience of defending EPO oppositions with large numbers of opponents and has over ten opposition defences of eight or more opponents on his CV.
+His practice focuses exclusively on medicinal chemistry inventions for pharmaceutical innovators and he has acquired a reputation for his imaginative approaches to the legal and technical strategies on the most commercially important cases.
+James has over 20 years’ experience in conducting multi-opponent European Patent Office (EPO) opposition proceedings – he is one of only a handful of advocates to have extensive first chair experience of defending EPO oppositions with large numbers of opponents and has over ten opposition defences of eight or more opponents on his CV.
 He brings practical experience of the subtle interactions of patent, supplementary protection certificate and regulatory law to these commercial situations.